mckennapsean/dissertation/chapters/framework.md

 The **motivation** of an activity is the specific purpose behind the methods and actions that are performed within that activity.
-\al{For example, a motivation can be to brainstorm ....}
-For example, is my motivation to brainstorm new ideas to solve a specific problem?
-Or, \al{"is it" - cut} to test the efficacy of an aspect of my chosen visualization for a specific task?\al{.} By matching a real-world motivation to those specified for each activity in the framework, visualization designers can place themselves within a specific design activity, which
+For example, a motivation can be to brainstorm new ideas to solve a specific problem or to test the efficacy of an aspect of my chosen visualization for a specific task.
+By matching a real-world motivation to those specified for each activity in the framework, visualization designers can place themselves within a specific design activity, which